telerik/blazor-docs/components/menu/data-binding/overview.md

 * `Separator` - when set to `true`, the item will be just a line that makes a distinction between its neighbors clearly visible.
 Thus, you can place logically grouped items between two separators to distinguish them.
 A separator item does not render text, icons, children or a navigable link.

-* `Enabled` - You can disable items by setting this field to `false`.
-You may want to have it default to `true` in your model to ensure that items will be disabled only when you explicitly want them to be.
+* `Disabled` - You can disable items by setting this field to `true`.
+Such items will keep rendering but will not be clickable.

 ## Data Bindings